 國立故宮博物院,簡稱臺灣故宮,別名中山博物院,主館於臺北市士林區,南部院區於嘉義縣太保市,藏有舉世聞名的中華藝術寶藏,收藏品源自宋、元、明、清四朝宮廷收藏,大致可分為青銅器、書畫、陶瓷器、圖書典籍、工藝品和宮廷類文物等等。可惜我們時間沒算好,晚到了些,只能走馬看花快走流覽,沒能仔細欣賞一件件讓人讚嘆的古文物。

-"Up the River During Qingming" is a masterpiece of realistic genre painting.
+The photos below are the Qing Court Version of "Up the River During Qingming" which is a masterpiece of realistic genre painting.
 This version, a collaborative effort of five Qing court artists, was completed in 1736, the first year of the Qianlong Emperor’s reign.
 It is an invaluable source of study for both later Ming and Qing society and customs.
+In addition, the Palace Museum in Beijing collects a hand scroll "Up the River During Qingming" by the Song Dynasty painter Zhang Zeduan.
+It shows the festive atmosphere and scenery of the people in Bianjing, the capital of the Northern Song Dynasty, celebrating the Qingming Festival.

 Taoism is broadly recognized as both a philosophy and a religion.
 The two are distinct yet interconnected.
 Philosophical Taoism is rooted in the philosophies of Laozi, Zhuangzi, and the prevalent Huang-Lao school during the Warring States, Qin, and Han dynasties.
 It centers on “Tao” (the Way) and promotes principles of purity, emptiness, and inaction in self-development and governance, and offers guidance on relationships with people and attitudes to the cosmos with the principle that “the Tao follows its own nature”.
 Religious Taoism, however, seeks spiritual immortality and enlightenment through the Tao.
 Despite these differences, philosophical Taoism forms the foundation of Taoist religious belief, meaning the two must be considered as interconnected rather than completely separate.
 From the Sui and Tang to the Ming dynasties, Taoism thrived, boosted by the reverence of royal and noble families and gaining substantial social influence.
 However, as imperial preferences shifted towards Buddhism during the Qing dynasty, Taoism’s growth waned and it fell away from the heights of its former glory.